In pectore

-In pectore (Latin for 'in the breast/heart') is a term used in the Catholic Church for an action, decision, or document which is meant to be kept secret.
+In pectore (Latin for 'in the breast/heart') is a term used in the Catholic Church for an action, decision, or document intended to be kept secret.
 It is most often used when there is a papal appointment to the College of Cardinals without a public announcement; the pope keeps the name of that cardinal to himself.
 The Italian-language version of the phrase—in petto—is sometimes used.
 When the name of a new cardinal is announced or made public, it is sometimes said to be published.

 Since the practice arose in the 16th century its use has varied greatly.
 Some popes have used it rarely or not at all, while others have used it regularly.
 In the first half of the 19th century, Pope Gregory XVI appointed half of his 75 cardinals in pectore and left several unidentified at his death.

 Background

 Since the 15th century, popes have made in pectore appointments to manage complex relations among factions within the Church, when publication of a new cardinal's name might provoke persecution of the individual or of a Christian community or, when the identity of the new cardinal is an open secret, to signal defiance of government opposition or stake out a diplomatic or moral position.
 Over the centuries, popes have made in pectore appointments in consideration of government and political relations in a wide variety of nations, from Portugal and several European states to the Soviet Union and the People's Republic of China.

 Once his appointment is published, the precedence of a cardinal appointed in pectore is determined by the date of the appointment, not the announcement.
 This reflects the principle that he has been a cardinal from the earlier date and that membership of the College of Cardinals depends on the decision of the pope, not any ceremony or ritual.
 The announcement allows the cardinal to receive and wear the symbols of his office, use the titles appropriate to his rank, and to perform the functions specific to a cardinal, most importantly, if otherwise qualified, to participate in a papal conclave.
 Should the pope die without publishing an appointment he has made in pectore, the appointment lapses.